Lloyd Honeyghan vs. Marlon Starling: Background

+Honeyghan and Starling first met at the unification fight between Donald Curry and Milton McCrory in December 1985 and took an instant disliking to one another.
+Honeyghan claimed that Starling started insulting him for no reason and Starling claimed that Honeyghan was a big head who thought that he was better than he actually was.
+Things reached a head at the Sugar Ray Leonard v Donny Lalonde fight in November 1988 when Starling told Honeyghan that he would be the next to be knocked out (referencing his victory over Mark Breland).
+Honeyghan took exception to his comment and spat at Starling but missed.
+Starling in retaliation tried to pick up a chair to throw at Honeyghan but thankfully they were bolted to the floor.
+Starling said "Do you think he would be still fighting if he had spit in my face?"

 Honeyghan and Starling, then the WBA and WBC welterweight champions respectively, had previously taken part in a doubleheader event billed as Double Trouble in which both fighters would make a defense of their titles against their respective mandatory challenger.
 Both Honeyghan and Starling were heavy favorites over their little known challengers, Yung-Kil Jung and Tomás Molinares, and both were expected to win their fights after which they were expected to face one another in a title unification fight.
 Though Honeyghan would defeat Jung by fifth-round TKO, Starling, however, lost his title to Molinares in controversial fashion as he was knocked out by a punch that Molinares landed after the bell rang.
 Though originally ruled a knockout victory for Molinares, Larry Hazzard, head of New Jersey State Athletic Control Board, overturned the decision and declared the fight a no contest, however, though he had not officially won the fight, the WBA ruled in favor of Molinares keeping the WBA welterweight title.

 Though no longer in possession of the WBA welterweight title, Starling nevertheless continued negotiations with Honeyghan and the a fight between the two was ultimately made official in early January 1989 to take place the following month on February 4th.
 Starling had turned down a deal prior to the Molinares fight that would've guaranteed him a $800,000 payday to fight Honeyghan in hopes that he would receive a $1,000,000 purse instead, however, because he had lost his title to Molinares, Starling was forced to accept a much lower offer of $250,000 while Honeyghan received $650,000.

 Originally, Honeyghan–Starling bout was to be co-headlined with Molinares making his first WBA welterweight title defense against former welterweight champion Mark Breland, who was the WBA's number-one welterweight contender.
 Molinares pulled out of the fight and vacated the title only days after the event was announced with his manager citing "severe mental depression."
 Instead, Breland was matched up against Seung Soon Lee, the WBA's number-two ranked welterweight, for the now vacant title.